 Sony A7R II versus Canon T6i

 The Sony Alpha A7R II and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in June 2015 and February 2015.
 The A7R II is a mirrorless interchangeable lens camera, while the T6i is a DSLR.
-The cameras are based on a full frame (A7R II) and an APS-C sensor.
+The cameras are based on a full frame (A7R II) and an APS-C (T6i) sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7R II and the Canon T6i is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).